ManagedKube/kubernetes-ops/terraform-environments/aws/terragrunt-dev/progress.md

 * Instantiation of that module to apply the testkube CRDs (test and testsuites)
   * You will need to change the `source` of this module to your own repo

+# gha-testkube-run
+Now that we have testkube in.
+We can test run it to check if it is working.